freetzing/relay/README.md

 While the article was accurate at the time, much has changed since.
 Most notably, AISLER (the company behind [Fritzing Fab](https://aisler.net/partners/fritzing)) hired a part-time developer to repair the current Fritzing codebase.

 **With these changes in mind**, the Freetzing project has refocused its original goal to support this new wave of development.
 We are now developing a Parts Editor!
-As a first step, we developed `Relay` so that anyone could start their own project with Fritzing data and JavaScript.
+As a first step, we developed `relay` so that anyone could start their own project with Fritzing data and JavaScript.
 Enjoy!

 ## Contributing